suttacentral/bilara-data-integrity/README.md

 ### bilara_check_translation

-Currently shows false positives for not recognizing Russian texts, and German blurbs.
+Currently shows false positives for not recognizing German blurbs.

 ### bilara_check_variant

 `get_wrong_uid_with_arrow`
 The script checks whether the first words in the variant entry are in fact found in the associated root text.
 Errors are generated in several contexts.
-Currently 42 are returned.
+Currently 56 are returned.

-- variant abbreviates with …
-- English used in variant
-- change in quote marks
-- capitalization
-- variant note is descriptive (eg. ayaṁ pāṭho si potthake natthi)
-- variant is split over several segments

-`get_unknown_variants] Not valid keys`
-These are variants that do not use the expected arrow notation, currently counted at 298.
-These are not errors, but it would be good to either standardize the notation further or refine the script.

 `[get_unordered_segments]`
 There are '7' unordered segment errors, however these are due to script not parsing sequence properly, they are in fact in sequence.